 For myself, I know in some venues in the past, I have visited a venue in the middle of the day and walked through to do some preparation for an investigation.
 It would allow me to plan perhaps where to place cameras, work out the best places to conduct experiments and areas I planned to focus on.
 I would always have a Mel Meter in my hand and take readings.
 I would take a flat baseline reading of each room.
 I would have a map drawn of the building and write the reading of each room on the map.
-I would highlight any areas on the map where there was a powerpoint or a powerline in the wall.
+I would highlight any areas on the map where there was a power point or a powerline within the wall.
 I would take temp readings so that I could work out where any drafts were and this would be highlighted on my map as well.
 I thought I was covering a pretty good basis to help the investigation.
 Is this overkill?
-For me it isn't because it reflects the way I investigate but in hindsight the question is, "was I wasting my time?"
-The investigation in most cases wasn’t taking place until several hours afterwards.
-In other cases it wasn’t even occurring on the same day.
+For me, it isn't because it reflects the way I investigate but in hindsight, the question is, "was I wasting my time?"
+The actual investigation is most cases wasn’t taking place until several hours afterwards.
+In other cases, it wasn’t even occurring on the same day.
 Was I making a mistake relying on data that was hours and sometimes weeks old?

-Any data collected during the day could potentially be different to that at night.
+Any data collected during the day could potentially be different from that at night.
 If the building is full of people during the day, it is likely it won’t be at night.
-This can effect the readings.
+This can affect the readings.
 A lot of electrical devices are turned off at night.
 Some devices are on a timer and will turn off or on at night.
-Things like this effect the readings.
-Perhaps on the day or night I was collecting the information, it was still weather conditions and I may not have properly identified the areas where they may be a draft beacuse there wasn't a lot of wind.
+Things like this affect the readings.
+Perhaps on the day or night, I was collecting the information, it was still weather conditions and I may not have properly identified the areas where they may be a draft because there wasn't a lot of wind.
 I may not have necessarily been wasting my time, but I need to keep such factors in mind when looking at the data as a reference point.
-Another question to ask as well is that while a lot of people do this prep work, but when they are actually doing the investigation and they get a high reading, do they really take this information into account?
+Another question to ask as well is that while a lot of people do this prep work, when they are actually doing the investigation and they get a high reading, do they really take this information into account?